AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`$repeat`

-  Number of times the action has been consequtively executed.
+  Number of times the action has been consecutively executed.
 This is 1 (the first execution of the action) unless the user invoked the :guilabel:`Repeat Next` action.